 Envato firmly believes that those who reasonably suspect or witness misconduct should be able to report their suspicions with the confidence that they will be supported, and not punished or discriminated against for making a disclosure.

-Whistleblowers are encouraged to raise any concerns arising out of a disclosure (or anticipated disclosure) or any subsequent investigation process to Envato's Chief People Officer ([email protected]) or General Counsel ([email protected]).
+Whistleblowers are encouraged to raise any concerns arising out of a disclosure (or anticipated disclosure) or any subsequent investigation process to Envato's Chief Financial Officer ([email protected])or Chief Technology Officer ([email protected]).

-So as to ensure whistleblowers are supported both during, and following the making of a disclosure, Envato encourages whistleblowers to make use of Envato's employment assistance program or EAP provider Benstar via Envato’s intranet here or by calling 1300 360 364.
+So as to ensure whistleblowers are supported both during, and following the making of a disclosure, Envato encourages whistleblowers to make use of Envato's employment assistance program or EAP provider Benestar via Envato’s intranet or by calling 1300 360 364.

 Criminal or civil liability